 - To develop a child’s concentration skills and develop a work ethic.

 - Homework is meant to be achievable by a child, i.e. it provides an opportunity to practise work already done.
 It is designed to challenge children’s ability and provide opportunities for creativity.

 - Children are expected to do their homework to the best of their individual ability – no more, no less.

 - To help children to learn how to learn.

 - Homework is given on Mondays, Tuesdays, Wednesdays, and Thursday but not on Fridays.

 - Sometimes at the discretion of the class teacher or the principal, children are given “homework off” as a treat or as acknowledgement of some special occasion or as a reward for good behaviour.

-- The Learning Support and Resource teacher may also assign homework.
+- The Special Education Teacher may also assign homework.

 - Ideally homework will contain a balance between reading tasks, learning tasks and written tasks.